What is CSA?

 What is in a Fresh Start Farms’ CSA share?

-Our CSA is exclusively a vegetable CSA.
+Our CSA is a weekly bag of vegetables.
 The vast majority of the vegetables that you will receive will be familiar, traditional American vegetables.
 Most of the farmers also choose to share one or two vegetables from their own farming traditions each season.
-Our CSA shares do not include fruit, dairy, eggs or meat.
+Our CSA shares rarely include fruit and do not include dairy, eggs or meat.
 We encourage you to support other local farmers who do produce these items.

 Who are the Fresh Start Farms producers?